By Seerat Arora 28 Aug 2019 4 min read

 After a long career in the sky, you’ve retired.
 What are you up to now?

-After a year of retirement, I set up Flight Simulators Midlands with the idea of both offering professional training and flight experiences to members of the general public.
+After a year of retirement, I set up Flight Simulators Midlands with the idea of both, offering professional training, and flight experiences to members of the general public.
 We started with a 737, followed a year later by a B747 and a year after that an A320.
-We are now the largest centre in Europe offering this range of simulators, 2 of which have motion platforms.
+We are now the largest center in Europe offering this range of simulators, 2 of which have motion platforms.

 What interests you most about working with Flight Simulators and young and upcoming pilots?

-Just being able to pass on the knowledge that myself and my instructors have gained over the years.
+Just being able to pass on the knowledge that my instructors and I have gained over the years.
 It’s always a thrill when we hear that our candidates have secured the job they were after.

 What would you say to someone considering becoming a pilot?